carolinekuchler/carolinekuchler/README.md

 ## 👋 Hello, I'm Caroline

-Executive Headhunter and Career Strategist by day ☼
+Executive Headhunter and Career Strategist — Founder of [Madil](https://madilcarreira.netlify.app/) by day ☼
 Studying technology, systems and innovation by night ☾
 I admire all technologies, but Java has my heart.